-IASB published accounting standards, amendments and interpretations, some of which have not been adopted by the European Union as at December 31, 2021.
-They are required to be applied from annual periods beginning on January 1, 2022 at the earliest or on the date of their adoption by the European Union.
-They were therefore not applied by the Group as at December 31, 2021.
+The IASB published accounting standards and amendments, some of which have not been adopted by the European Union as at December 31, 2022.
+Their application is required for the financial years beginning on or after January 1, 2023 at the earliest or on the date of their adoption by the European Union.
+They have thus not been applied to the Group as at December 31, 2022.